Handful of McCarthy detractors get new top committee assignments

 Four of the Republicans whose votes against House Speaker Kevin McCarthy (R-Calif.) led to a historic four-day Speakership floor fight last week will get new roles on top committees.

-Rep. Byron Donalds (R-Fla.) and freshman Rep. Andy Ogles (R-Tenn.) will join the House Financial Services Committee, while Reps.
-Michael Cloud (Texas) and Andrew Clyde (Ga.) will join the House Appropriations Committee.
+Rep. Byron Donalds (R-Fla.) and first-term Rep. Andy Ogles (R-Tenn.) will join the House Financial Services Committee, while Reps.
+Michael Cloud (R-Texas) and Andrew Clyde (R-Ga.) will join the House Appropriations Committee.

-The House GOP Steering Committee, a panel of around 30 Republican leaders and elected regional representatives, met on Wednesday to make selections for the so-called “A” committees: the powerful Appropriations, Ways and Means, Financial Services, and Energy and Commerce panels.
+The House Republican Steering Committee, a panel of around 30 leaders and elected regional representatives, met on Wednesday to make selections for the so-called A committees: the powerful Appropriations, Ways and Means, Financial Services, and Energy and Commerce panels.
 It has not yet populated the other committees.

 Rep. Ralph Norman (R-S.C.), another one of the 20 members who voted against McCarthy, will keep his slot on the Financial Services Committee.
 He joined the panel in June 2022.